Mustard (Huang Jie Zi / Bai Jie Ze)

-Key Actions: Moistens the Lungs, Expels Phlegm, Moves Qi (Energy), Warms the Core (Stomach and Spleen), Expels Cold, Reduces Inflammation, Dissolves Nodules, Relieves Pain, Stop Cough
+Key Actions: Moistens the Lungs, Expels Phlegm, Moves Qi, Warms the Core (Stomach and Spleen), Expels Cold, Reduces Inflammation, Dissolves Nodules, Relieves Pain, Stops Cough

-Medicinal Uses: Vomiting, abdominal pain, chest pain, coughing, congestion, asthma, muscle cramps, joint pain, flatulence, numbness, fevers, cold and flu, evacuate the bowels, sinus congestion.
+Medicinal Uses: Vomiting, abdominal pain, chest pain, coughs, congestion, asthma, muscle cramps, joint pain, flatulence, numbness, fevers, colds and flu, sluggish bowels, sinus congestion, reduces fibroids.

 Flavors/Temps: Pungent, Hot

-Caution: Considered safe as a food when applied to the skin for extended periods of time it can cause blisters, burns, or ulcers.
-It is not recommended during pregnancy in medicinal amounts as can stimulate menstruation causing a miscarriage.
+Caution: Considered safe as a food, when applied to the skin for extended periods it can cause blisters, burns, or ulcers.
+It is not recommended during pregnancy in medicinal amounts as it can stimulate menstruation causing a miscarriage.
 Some people may be allergic to the plant.

-The name mustard comes from the Latin mustum ardens, meaning “burning must.”
-It refers to the seeds having been ground with unfermented grape juice, called must, and the seeds pungent qualities.
-The shape of the blossoms, like a cross, gave name to their family name, Crucifera, or cross-like.
+The name mustard comes from the Latin “mustum ardens,” meaning “burning must.”
+It refers to the seeds ground with unfermented grape juice, called must, and the seed’s pungent qualities.
+The shape of the blossoms, like a cross, gave a name to their family name, Crucifera, or cross-like.

 Mustard is related to cabbage, kale, Chinese cabbage, horseradish, broccoli, turnips, and radishes.
 It contains many of the same phytochemicals that make all of these plants healthy and healing as well.